microsoft/semantic-kernel/docs/decisions/0040-chat-prompt-xml-support.md

 - By default input variables and function return values should be treated as being unsafe and must be encoded.
 - Developers must be able to provide custom encoding strategies for input variables and function return values.
-- Developers must be able to "opt in" in they trust the content in input variables and function return values.
+- Developers must be able to "opt in" if they trust the content in input variables and function return values.
 - Developers must be able to "opt in" for specific input variables.
 - Developers must be able to integrate with tools that defend against prompt injection attacks e.g. Prompt Shield.